 Plarn-Making for the Environmentalist, the Counterculturalist & the Creative

-Our family, inspired by the Zero Waste Home, is going out of its way* to not take in any plastic bags in the first place. (* It has taken me years to train my family to not accept plastic bags in stores, as bags, once upon a time, were seen as tool of convenience, service and extra care. ) Despite our efforts and intend, magically, they do appear in our home, as friends bring gifts in them, etc. Those plastic bags we tend to reuse again as garbage bags.
+Our family, inspired by the Zero Waste Home (learn more or get the book here at Amazon), is going out of its way* to not take in any plastic bags in the first place. (* It has taken me years to train my family to not accept plastic bags in stores, as bags, once upon a time, were seen as tool of convenience, service and extra care. ) Despite our efforts and intend, magically, they do appear in our home, as friends bring gifts in them, etc. Those plastic bags we tend to reuse again as garbage bags.
 But not all of them.
 So, here’s what we do with the rest of these plastic bags: make plarn crochet flowers.

 Tip: I secretly pick out the most colorful plastic bags that sneak into our house for this project.
 And you can do too.